Renovic/Monolith_Gantry/FAQ.md

 ## Printing

 ### What materials should I use? [^1]
+- Use filled filament for 9/10mm belts, and is recommended for 6mm belts
+- Unfilled abs can crack/split with high belt tension
 - Chamber temp < 65C
   - ABS (don't get filament thats blended or has lots of addatives)
   - ASA